gdlc/STAT_COMP/HANDOUTS/ML_BERNOULLI.md

 ```

-#### A function to evaluate the negative-log-likelihood

-First we need to write a function to evaluate the negative-log-likelihood.
+#### First, we need to write a function to evaluate the negative-log-likelihood

 ```r
  negLogLik=function(theta, y){